 Genes control just about everything about a living creature.
 They control how the creature grows and develops, how it functions and how it looks too.
 On this site we're focusing on just one aspect of looks - colour.

 A gene is basically a set of instructions, contained within an animal's DNA, which tells the cell how to produce a particular protein (in our case, pigment).
 The genetic make-up of a creature is described as its genotype.

 Different variants of genes are known as alleles.
 Alleles come in pairs - one from each parent.
 When we write about alleles we use letters to denote them, for example a and b.

 The alleles present at each locus are picked from a list of possible alleles, which is called a series.
 There may be any number of alleles in a series, but it's usually 2-5.
 Each locus has its own series, and the alleles in that series can only occur at that locus.
-For example, in the E series in dogs there are five alleles - E, Eg, Eh, Em, and e.
+For example, in the E series in most dog breeds there are three alleles - E, Em, and e.
 Each dog has a combination of two of those alleles from the E series on its E locus.
 It might have one copy of e and one of E, or maybe two copies of Em.
+There are also a few extra alleles (Eh, Eg, and Ed), that occur only in a small number of breeds.
 See the "Summary of series" page for a list of all the series.

-On this site, I will be using the terms "series" and "locus" pretty much interchangeably.
+On this site, I will be using the terms "series" and "locus" more or less interchangeably.

-While a genotype is the genetic makeup of an organism (a technical list of locii, genes and alleles), phenotype describes the effect of the genotype on the look of the organism.
+While a genotype is the genetic makeup of an organism (a technical list of loci, genes and alleles), phenotype describes the effect of the genotype on the look of the organism.
 If we talk about a black dog with white markings then we are talking about its phenotype.
 There may be more than one selection of genes that could cause this phenotype.
-If we talk about a KkSii dog then we are talking about its genotype, which is much more specific.
+If we talk about an AyAySsp dog then we are talking about its genotype, which is much more specific.
 Not every colour gene in the dog's genotype will necessarily affect it's phenotype.

 Dominant and Recessive